EngJoe20/student-information-system-SIS/frontend/FRONTEND_COMPLETION_SUMMARY.md

 # Frontend Completion Summary

 ## Overview
-This document summarizes the frontend implementation completed for the Student Information System (SIS).
+This document summarizes the frontend implementation completed for the Student Information System (Academia).

 ## Completed Modules